yeadkhail/yeadkhail/README.md

 <!--
 I am well-versed in a variety of programming languages, tools, and technologies used in software development.
 Some of the key areas of my expertise include:
 -->
-- Programming Languages: Python, C++ , Java
+- Programming Languages: Python, C++, Java, Rust
-- Database Management: Oracle SQL
+- Database Management: Oracle SQL, Sqlite
 - Version Control: Git, GitHub

 ## 🌱 Expanding Knowledge

 As a lifelong learner, I am continuously expanding my knowledge and keeping up with the latest trends in software development and in the realm of cybersecurity.
 Currently, I am focused on furthering my skills in the following areas:

-- Programming languages: Learning python and javascript.
+- Programming languages: Learning python and Rust.
 - CTF: Binary exploitation, reverse engineering and forensics.
 <!--
 ## 👯 Collaboration Opportunities